-Criminal and civil liability
+Criminal and civil liability49

-The law establishes several new criminal penalties applicable to manufacturers or employees of manufacturers in addition to any other applicable penalty in law.
+The law establishes criminal penalties that apply to manufacturers or employees of manufacturers in addition to any other applicable penalty in law.
 Any manufacturer or agent of a manufacturer who intentionally transfers medical cannabis to a person other than one listed on a registry verification or submits false records or documentation required by MDH to register as a manufacturer is guilty of a felony punishable by up to two years of imprisonment, a fine of not more than \$3,000, or both.
-A manufacturer may also be fined up to \$1,000, in addition to any
+If certain individuals affiliated with a manufacturer intentionally divert medical cannabis outside the state to a person other than allowed by law, the commissioner may fine the manufacturer \$250,000 and may begin proceedings to revoke the manufacturer's registration.
+A manufacturer may also be fined up to \$1,000, in addition to any other applicable penalty in law, for any violation of laws or regulations relating to the registry program where no penalty is specified.